 Once you’ve finished at the caves there are lots of other things that you can do for free nearby to bulk out the day.
-There’s West Wycombe village itself which is owned by the National Trust and is a beautiful little village.
+West Wycombe village, owned by the National Trust, is a beautiful little village.
 Special shout out to the lovely owners of The Traditional Sweet Shop.
 Brilliant team with some very nice sweets (including some exceptionally sour ones for those who are into that kind of thing.
 Hubby and middle child tried them, they’re not for the weak.
 Lol)

 There is also the church and mausoleum on West Wycombe Hill that you can explore.
 It’s a great spot for a picnic on a nice day.
 There is also West Wycombe Park that you can visit.
 It’s also National Trust so members get in for free.
 It has limited opening hours so we’ve not managed to visit yet but we will.
 Have a look at the other places I’ve reviewed in High Wycombe.